serious-scaffold/ss-cpp/template/[% if docs_type == 'sphinx' %]docs[% endif %]/[% if repo_name == 'ss-cpp' %]tutorials[% endif %]/building.md

  - `cmake/vcpkg/vcpkg.toolchain.cmake` contains the triplet and vcpkg environment initialization steps which loads triplet variables and chainload toolchain according to VCPKG_TARGET_TRIPLET.
  - `VCPKG_ROOT` and `VCPKG_INSTALLATION_ROOT` are same and both are optional and it's used to specify the path to a vcpkg installation directory.
 If not specified, cmake/vcpkg/vcpkg.toolchain.cmake will automatically create one for you.
  - `CMAKE_GENERATOR` is recommended to use Ninja as it's faster than the default generator.
- - `VCPKG_HOST_TRIPLET` is optional and it is automatically detected by cmake/vcpkg/vcpkg.toolchain.cmake if not specified.
+ - `VCPKG_TARGET_TRIPLET/VCPKG_HOST_TRIPLET` is optional and it is automatically detected by cmake/vcpkg/vcpkg.toolchain.cmake if not specified.
+ - `CMAKE_BUILD_TYPE` is optional and default is set to RelWithDebInfo by `cmake/vcpkg/vcpkg.toolchain.cmake`.
 ```

 Here's an example of building the project with the specified variables: